Renormalization of massless fields in the $(1,0)\oplus(0,1)$ representation: Introduction

 The construction of quantum field theories for high spin values or in non-standard RLG representations has been a long-standing problem.
 Some of the historically most popular approaches addressing it are those due to Dirac-Fierz-Pauli \cite{Dirac:1936tg,Fierz:1939zz,Fierz:1939ix}; Bhabha-Majorana \cite{Bhabha:1945zz,Majorana:1932chs}; and Joos-Weinberg \cite{Joos:1962qq,Weinberg:1964cn,AnySpinII}.
 Recently, a novel general first-principles formalism for deducing free EOMs for fields in any representation of the RLG was proposed in \cite{Napsuciale:2022usn}.
 This formalism relies solely on the symmetry group of a free particle: the full Poincaré group (i.e., including parity and time reversal).
-It asserts that a complete set of commuting observables (CSCO) characterizing its quantum state must include the Hamiltonian, the Casimir operators of the full Poincaré group, the generators of the Cartan subalgebra, and the Hermitian discrete symmetry operators that commute with all the above.
+It asserts that a complete set of commuting observables (CSCO) characterizing its quantum state must include the Hamiltonian, the Casimir operators of the full Poincaré group, the generators of the Cartan subalgebra, and the Hermitian discrete symmetry operators commuting with all the above.
 Including these last operators is the key feature of this approach; in particular, the parity operator yields a kinematical restriction that turns out to be the EOM.
-Thus, it reproduces the conventional EOMs for the standard representations: the Dirac equation for the $(\frac{1}{2},0)\oplus (0,\frac{1}{2})$ and the Proca and Maxwell equations for the $(\frac{1}{2},\frac{1}{2})$ in the massive and massless case, respectively; in addition, it reveals that, in the latter representation, the gauge symmetry arising in the massless case has its fundamental origin in the parity symmetry.
+Thus, it reproduces the conventional EOMs for the standard representations: the Dirac equation for the $(\frac{1}{2},0)\oplus (0,\frac{1}{2})$ and the Proca and Maxwell equations for the $(\frac{1}{2},\frac{1}{2})$ in the massive and massless cases, respectively; in addition, it reveals that, in the latter representation, the gauge symmetry arising in the massless case has its fundamental origin in the parity symmetry.
 We will refer to this latter approach as the \emph{Poincaré} formalism, for simplicity.
-Among all these different approaches for constructing fields in non-standard representations, both the Joos-Weinberg and Poincaré formalisms can be applied to a (massive or massless) field belonging to the $(1,0)\oplus(0,1)$ representation of the RLG, and lead to slightly different EOMs that have been studied since decades ago \cite{Joos:1962qq,Weinberg:1964cn,AnySpinII,Shay:1968iq,Hammer,Tucker,Napsuciale:2015kua,Kalb:1974yc,Chizhov:2011,Kaul:1977am,Townsend:1979hd}.
-Their corresponding quantum field theories for the massive cases, however, are not exempt from issues: while the former's propagator has an unphysical pole at $p^{2}=-m^{2}$, the latter's is ultraviolet(UV)-divergent.
-Interestingly, the propagators for the massless cases do not exhibit either of these issues.
-This is our main motivation to study these fields.
+Among all these different approaches for constructing fields in non-standard representations, both the Joos-Weinberg and Poincaré formalisms can be applied to a (massive or massless) field belonging to the $(1,0)\oplus(0,1)$ representation of the RLG, and lead to slightly different EOMs that have been studied since decades ago \cite{Joos:1962qq,Weinberg:1964cn,AnySpinII,Shay:1968iq,Hammer,Tucker,Napsuciale:2015kua,Kalb:1974yc,Chizhov:2011,Kaul:1977am,Townsend:1979hd}, with applications ranging from the low energy description of strongly interacting theories like QCD \cite{Ecker:1988te,Chizhov:2011}, to the classical description of the low energy interactions between open strings \cite{Kalb:1974yc} and even dark matter \cite{Hernandez-Arellano:2018sen,Hernandez-Arellano:2019qgd,Hernandez-Arellano:2021bpt}.
+Their corresponding quantum field theories for the massive ($m \neq 0$) cases, however, are not exempt from issues: while the former's propagator has (in addition to the physical pole at $p^{2}=m^{2}$) an unphysical pole at $p^{2}=-m^{2}$ yielding an unconventional QFT, the latter's is ultraviolet(UV)-divergent resulting in a non-renormalizable theory.
+Interestingly, the propagators for the massless cases do not exhibit either of these issues, and consequently, they could turn out to be conventional and renormalizable QFTs.
+This observation invites us to study the massless cases, aiming to assess their eventual viability as realistic and fundamental theories for physics BSM.
+The present article focuses on their renormalization.